 - Coverage for the EHHC benefit is capped on an annual basis.

 - The cap is limited to the maximum amount TRICARE would pay if the beneficiary resided in a skilled nursing facility.

 - This amount is based on the beneficiary's geographic location.

-If you are currently covered by CCTP and need skilled medical services that exceed the levels offered through EHHC, you may continue to receive care under the CCTP for as long as it is necessary.
-Your primary care manager and regional contractor will review your care annually to make sure you’re receiving the care and services needed.
+If you're currently covered by CCTP and need skilled medical services that exceed the levels offered through EHHC, you may continue to receive care under CCTP for as long as it is necessary.
+Your primary care manager and regional contractor will review your care annually to make sure you’re receiving the care and services you need.